 A travel and food writer who has experienced over 70 countries and written for The Guardian, Australian Gourmet Traveller, Feast, Delicious, National Geographic Traveller, Conde Nast Traveller, Travel+Leisure Southeast Asia, DestinAsian, TIME, CNN, The Independent, The Telegraph, Sunday Times Travel Magazine, AFAR, Wanderlust, International Traveller, Get Lost, Four Seasons Magazine, Fah Thai, Sawasdee, and more, as well as authored more than 40 guidebooks for Lonely Planet, DK, Footprint, Rough Guides, Fodors, Thomas Cook, and AA Guides.

-6 thoughts on “Learning Swahili from the Locals”
+6 thoughts on “Learning Swahili from the Locals in the Masai Mara in Kenya”

 1. That’s so awesome.
 What a wonderful way to get to know a place and it’s people.
 I feel like I never get tourists who don’t speak English coming up to me for help in Australia, but I’ll be mindful to help people out with phrases going forward.
 Sounds like a great place!